afaqirz67/intermediate_arduino/README.md

 ```

 ### Lessons Learned
-The lesson I learned from this assignment was shortcut way of wiring an LCD screen.
+I learned the shortcut way of wiring an LCD screen by doing this assignment.